jocasantos/cft-templates/README.md

 # cft-templates
-Simple templates for create CloudFormation Stacks
+Simple templates to create stacks at CloudFormation